shyagehike/atlas-v2/README.md

-# global landslide prediction with physics-informed neural network
+# ATLAS v2 - Global Landslide Prediction with a Random Fourier Features + Log-Gaussian Cox Process Model
-developing an early warning system to save lives in East Africa and beyond
+An open-source early-warning framework for near-real-time landslide risk prediction to prevent landslide fatalities around the world

-## mission
+## The Problem(s)
-every year, landslides kill over 4,500 people globally, with developing nations bearing a large fraction of casualties despite having the fewest resources for prediction, prevention, and relief. this project develops a physics-informed, temporally-aware AI model that can predict landslides at an hourly cadence using limited data, specifically designed for deployment in resource-constrainted regions of the world (namely, east africa)
+Every year, landslides kill over 4,500 people globally, with developing nations bearing a large fraction of casualties despite having the fewest resources for prediction, prevention, and relief.

-## problem
+This project develops an RFF LGCP model that can predict landslides at an hourly cadence using limited data, specifically designed for deployment in resource-constrainted regions of the world (namely, sub-Saharan Africa)

-current landslide prediction systems often fail or have limited utility in real-world deployment because they:
+Current landslide prediction systems often fail or have limited utility in real-world deployment because they:
 - require massive amounts of high-quality data, which doesn't exist in vulnerable regions
 - ignore temporal effects that can accumulate over weeks
 - can't handle uncertain or missing location data
 - need heavy computational resources to run
 - generate too many false alarms, causing warning fatigue

-## key innovations
+## Key innovations
-1. continuous spatial probability fields (dropped a grid based approach in favor of modeling landslide risk as a continuous probabilistic distribution through log-gaussian cox processes), saving parameters and allowing us to query risk at any location
+1. Continuous Spatial Probability Fields (dropped a grid based approach in favor of modeling landslide risk as a continuous probabilistic distribution through log-gaussian cox processes parametrized via RFFs, saving parameters and allowing us to query risk at any location)
-2. physics informed temporal modeling
+3. Uncertainty-Aware Training (the model explicitly accounts for coordinate, labeling, & temporal uncertainties by weighting certain samples rather than discarding them, expanding usable training data and improving redundancy to real-world noise)
-3. uncertainty-aware training (first landslide model to handle coordinate uncertainties, enables the use of more training data previously considered "unusable")
+4. Multi-Resolution Fusion (allows the elegant combination of data at different spatial resolutions without information loss (resolution invariance))
-4. multi-resolution fusion (allows the elegant combination of data at different spatial resolutions without information loss)
+5. Computational Efficiency & Transparency (training completes in under 8 hours on standard hardware; localized inference runs in under a minute + all data sources are open and freely accessible via primarily Google Earth Engine)

-## citations
+## Citations
 1. Cooperative Open Online Landslide Repository (COOLR):
 Kirschbaum, D.B., Stanley, T., & Zhou, Y. (2015).
 Spatial and temporal analysis of a global landslide catalog.
 Geomorphology, 249, 4-15. doi:10.1016/j.geomorph.2015.03.016
 Kirschbaum, D.B., Adler, R., Hong, Y., Hill, S., & Lerner-Lam, A. (2010).
 A global landslide catalog for hazard applications: method, results, and limitations.
 Natural Hazards, 52, 561-575. doi:10.1007/s11069-009-9401-4